HsinYingLee/DRIT/README.md

 Diverse generated winter images can be found at `../outputs/yosemite_encoded`

 ## Training options and tips
+- Mode seeking regularization is used by default.
+Set `--no_ms` to disable the regularization.

 - Due to the usage of adaptive pooling for attribute encoders, our model supports various input size.
 For example, here's the result of Grayscale -> RGB using 340x340 images.
 <img src='imgs/flower.png' width="900px"/>